 Another way that some credit providers try to put people off is to charge money to produce documents.
 The law does state that a credit provider must produce documents when requested however it does allow a provision for charging money for this.
 The wording of the law in this area is ambiguous and talks about any fee charged not being excessive.

-As the director of a credit repair company, Clean Credit , we are often confronted with credit providers trying this tactic to avoid producing documents.
+Being a credit repair company ourselves, we are often confronted with credit providers trying this tactic to avoid producing documents.
 Recently one credit provider wanted to charge a fee of $550.00 for the retrieval and production documents.
 This was clearly excessive and a clear attempt to evade complying with their legal obligation.

 It is easy for a credit provider to say that in their view their fee is not excessive and refuse to produce documents until this fee is paid.
 In many cases this adds insult to injury in many cases the credit provider is trying to charge money to produce evidence that may well show that they have not complied with the law and listed a default inappropriately.
 Imagine if you had to pay money to a company just to prove your innocents.